speerface/simple-instagram/README.txt

 Donate link: http://aaronspeer.com/simple_instagram_donation.php
 Tags: instagram, social, simple, Instagram, feed, pictures Requires at least: 3.5.1
-Tested up to: 3.9
+Tested up to: 4.2.2
-Stable tag: 1.2
+Stable tag: 2.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 A simple, versatile plugin that allows you to display your Instagram feed, profile, and popular Instagram posts using shortcodes and widgets.

 == Description ==

+= Simple Instagram just got Simpler =

+New in version 2.0 - authorize your account in a single step.
+Now it's quicker and easier than ever to get your Instagram feed up and running on your site!

 = Finally, a simple, versatile Instagram plugin for your blog. =